 Join us each day as we briefly encounter together holy Scripture and a daily Bible reflection.
 Spread the Word.
 Spread the faith.
 For your daily dose of My Daily Bread, please click on the image.
 Peace be with you!

-In today's Office of Readings we encounter a reading from The Introduction to the Devout Life by Saint Francis de Sales, bishop.
+In today's Office of Readings we encounter a reading by St. Cyril of Jersusalem (315 - 386 A.D.).

 Peace be with you!